GinoBogo/g_fnn/README.md

 # Feed-forward Neural Network
 ##### Personal notes and reflections

 Used in thousands of applications, Feed-forward Neural Networks are fundamental to deep learning.
 Their main advantage is structural flexibility, making them adaptable to various types of problems.
 A Feed-forward Neural Network with at least one hidden layer and sufficient neurons can approximate any continuous function, demonstrating its versatility and power as a _universal approximator_ in modeling complex behaviors.
-Fully-connected Neural Networks are a subset of Feed-forward Neural Networks and will be the focus of the following sections.
+Fully-connected Neural Networks are a subset of Feed-forward Neural Networks and will be the focus of my notes.

 ![Fig. 0](./resources/images/g_ffn_fig00.png)

-Fully-connected Neural Networks (also known as Dense Neural Networks) are a type of artificial neural network in which every neuron in one layer is connected to every neuron in the next layer.
-However, this does not apply to the output layer, where neurons are not connected to any subsequent layer.
+Fully-connected Neural Networks, also referred to as Dense Neural Networks, are a type of artificial neural network where each neuron in one layer is connected to every neuron in the subsequent layer.
+However, this does not apply to the output layer, as its neurons are not connected to any following layer.

 ### Inputs of the $j$-th neuron